Rubjerg/Graphviz.NetWrapper/README.md

         {
             // You can programmatically construct graphs as follows RootGraph root = RootGraph.CreateNew(GraphType.Directed, "Some Unique Identifier");
+            // The graph name is optional, and can be omitted.
+But if it is specified, it must be unique.

             // The node names are unique identifiers within a graph in Graphviz Node nodeA = root.GetOrAddNode("A");